MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **DSDT Patching** may cause

-- Broken motherboard BIOS, or
+1. Broken motherboard BIOS, or

-- Inefficient device with the wrong injection, or
+2. Inefficient device with the wrong injection, or

-- Cause malfunction device, or
+3. Cause malfunction device, or

-- PC unable to boot properly due to an incorrect patch (difficult to reverse).
+4. PC unable to boot properly due to an incorrect patch (difficult to reverse).

 **SSDT Patching** may cause

-- Broken Windows if `dual booting` (can be solve by `OpenCore Quirks Settings`).
+*  Broken Windows if `dual booting` (however, this can be solve by `OpenCore Quirks Settings`).

 <p align="justify">Broken Windows can be fixed via quirks settings in config.plist.
 This quirks option allows OpenCore not to use ACPI injection entirely.
 The information is as below:</p>